 In the book, The Tarot: A Strange and Wondrous Thing, there is a section titled, “Mysteries in the Cards.”
 It addresses small mysteries in the details within the images in the hope that there are people living today whose families loved the cards and passed down information.
 It would have been extremely dangerous to do this while living under the scrutiny of the Church that resented anything outside of its teachings.
 Still, it is possible.
-Can you add to the precious and growing legacy of information about this wonderful tool for reflection?
+Please, can you add to the precious and growing legacy of information about the cards?

 In card XVII, The Star, the water flowing from the ewer in the maiden’s left hand flows strangely behind and beneath the heel of her right foot.
 This is evident in almost all Marseilles-style decks going all the way back to the 1650 Jean Noblet Tarot.Could this have been a meaningless detail copied through the years, or did it have a specific meaning?
 Even if it was initially meaningless, it might have acquired significance.
 Can anyone explain it?

-If you have had a personal inspiration or can contribute a possible interpretation that may be pure conjecture, I’d love to hear it.
+If you have had a personal inspiration or can contribute a possible interpretation, I’d love to hear it.
 Whatever the case, you may remain anonymous OR be given credit as you choose—your first name, city and state—your full name—other.
 Don’t be shy!
 Please email: Annette@ArcanaPress.net ###